 There are hundreds of different home remedies for how to safely remove a tick and, believe it or not, almost all of them are ineffective and somewhat dangerous.

-Due to the fact that removing a tick can be such risky business, we wanted to set the record straight and fill you in on the quickest and most effective way to remove these blood-suckers: tweezers!
+Due to the fact that removing a tick from skin can be such risky business, we wanted to set the record straight and fill you in on the quickest and most effective way to remove these blood-suckers: tweezers!

 So wait, after all the articles, tips and tricks on how to remove a tick, the best way is still using tweezers?
 You bet!
 The reason being that a lot of tick removal shortcuts require messing with the tick's abdomen or butt (the brown part of the tick in the picture below).